Sviatoslav I: Early life and personality

 Almost nothing is known about Sviatoslav's childhood and youth, which he spent reigning in Novgorod.
 Sviatoslav's father, Igor, was killed by the Drevlians around 945, and his mother, Olga, ruled as regent in Kiev until Sviatoslav reached maturity (ca. 963).
 Sviatoslav was tutored by a Varangian named Asmud.
 The tradition of employing Varangian tutors for the sons of ruling princes survived well into the 11th century.
 Sviatoslav appears to have had little patience for administration.
-His life was spent with his druzhina (roughly, "company") in permanent warfare against neighboring states.
+His life was spent with his druzhina (roughly, "company") in permanent warfare against neighbouring states.

 According to the Primary Chronicle, he carried neither wagons nor kettles on his expeditions, and he boiled no meat, rather cutting off small strips of horseflesh, game, or beef to eat after roasting it on the coals.
 Nor did he have a tent, rather spreading out a horse-blanket under him and setting his saddle under his head, and all his retinue did likewise.

 Sviatoslav's mother, Olga, with her escort in Constantinople, a miniature from the late 11th century chronicle of John Skylitzes.

 Sviatoslav's appearance has been described very clearly by Leo the Deacon, who himself attended the meeting of Sviatoslav with John I Tzimiskes.
 Following Deacon's memories, Sviatoslav was a bright-eyed man of average height but of stalwart build, much more sturdy than Tzimiskes.
-He had a bald head and a wispy beard and wore a bushy mustache and a sidelock as a sign of his nobility.
+He had a bald head and a wispy beard and wore a bushy moustache and a sidelock as a sign of his nobility.
 He preferred to dress in white, and it was noted that his garments were much cleaner than those of his men, although he had a lot in common with his warriors.
 He wore a single large gold earring bearing a carbuncle and two pearls.